betsim/deep-research/README.md

 - **Relevance Checking:** Check all retrieved chunks in parallel for relevance to the user's query using Gemini Flash 2.5.
 - **Full Document Analysis:** Analyze the full text of documents containing relevant chunks in parallel.
 Summarize findings with Gemini Flash 2.5.
 - **Iterative Workflow (optional):** If enabled by the user, check if there is sufficient insight to answer the question.
 Otherwise, start a new iteration: process more queries, check relevance, and gather new insights.
-- **Final Report Generation:** Use Gemini 2.5 Flash to synthesize all insight summaries and produce the final report.
+- **Final Report Generation:** Synthesize all insight summaries and produce the final report.

 ## Project Team